Refined Strichartz inequalities for the wave equation: Decay of conical averages

 where $I_{\alpha}(\mu)$ is defined by \eqref{energydef}. \end{proposition}

 \begin{proof} The left hand side of \eqref{optimal} is

 This proves the proposition. \end{proof}

-Returning to the case of a general measure, the following upper bound for the decay of the conical averages is based on the counterexample for the spherical case from \cite{luca}. \begin{proposition} Let $d \geq 5$.
-Then
+Returning to the case of a general measure, the following upper bound for the decay of the conical averages is based on the counterexample for the spherical case from \cite{luca}. \begin{proposition} For $d \geq 5$ and $\alpha \in (0, d+1)$,

 \end{proposition}